sww1235/Dream-Home-wizards-tower/README.md

 Want to use natural materials as much as possible (wood and stone) while still keeping high energy efficiency.

+## Repository Notes

+rezip.py is from [costerwi/rezip](https://github.com/costerwi/rezip) and is
+used to uncompress the freecad files so they work with git better.
+It is copied into the repo itself for ease of use.
+The post processing is done using .gitattributes

 ## TODO

 -   redo third and potentially second floor to get rid of all around walkway and move bathroom towards atrium.